-Lung cancer is one of the most common forms of cancer with more than 2,000,000 people diagnosed worldwide each year and is the leading cause of cancer death globally.1-3 From diagnosis to treatment, each lung cancer patient has their own unique journey.
+Lung cancer is one of the most common forms of cancer with more than 2,000,000 people diagnosed worldwide each year and is the leading cause of cancer death globally.1-3 From patient and their families to advocates and oncologists, everyone has a unique perspective of lung cancer and their own story to tell.

 A family perspective